vitorrf4/qodotplugin.github.io/docs/entities/game-definition.md

 For Windows and Linux, this folder should be prefixed by where you unzipped/installed Trenchbroom to.

-If you can't write to your installation folder, you can also use the user data folder for your OS as shown belopw:
+If you can't write to your installation folder, you can also use the user data folder for your OS as shown below:

 | Platform | Location |
 | -------- | ---------|